All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Punch-Clock Villain: The most straight up example here.
 He is merely doing his job and keeping dangerous inmates in prison.
 He only comes into conflict with Luffy because the latter is attempting to break Ace out of jail, something he cannot allow.

-- Purple Is Powerful: Well, his poison is a sickly purple looking colour and is a powerful paralysis-inducing toxin.
+- Purple Is Powerful: His poison is a sickly purple looking colour and is a powerful paralysis-inducing toxin.
+Said power also makes Magellan one of the most dangerous person of the One Piece world.

 - Rank Up: Inverted.
-Because he couldn't prevent the mass escape, he goes from chief warden to vice-warden.
+Because he couldn't prevent the mass escape, he goes from chief warden to under-warden.

 - Red Right Hand: Subverted.
 Despite his demonic appearance and Bulgori-like hands, he is only evil in the fact that he's working for the World Government, and is just trying to keep bloodthirsty criminals behind bars.